X icon white, transparent background.

 👋 Personalize the onboarding experience

-Use Leapsome’s Onboarding features to monitor new hire progress and offer instant feedback when they’re stuck or need encouragement.
+Monitor progress and provide instant feedback when they’re stuck or need encouragement using our onboarding features.

 👉